Ukraine war threatens to trigger global “hunger wave”

 Disruption of gas shipments to Europe … and the repercussions of the crisis “may last a hundred years”

-United Nations Secretary-General Antonio Guterres said yesterday that he is deeply concerned about the spread of a wave of hunger, at a time when the war in Ukraine threatens food security in different parts of the world.
+United Nations Secretary-General Antonio Guterres said yesterday that he is deeply concerned regarding the spread of a wave of hunger, at a time when the war in Ukraine threatens food security in different parts of the world.

 The war in Ukraine has pushed up global prices for grains, cooking oils, fuel and fertilizers, while UN agencies have warned that higher prices will exacerbate Africa’s food crisis.
 The war, which began in February, has disrupted shipping in the Black Sea, a major route for grain and other goods, choking off exports from Ukraine and Russia.